 It probably says as much about the acts I choose to write about as it does the current trends in music but I see these dreamy, ambient pop-washes as the saviour of commercial music.
 Pop music has too long been about brash, in-you-face, Day-Glo painted but ultimately empty dross, like a sugar rush that leaves you twitching and unsatisfied.

-Salt Cathedral mine a similar musical seam as the likes of Ellie Goulding but I see this Columbian duo more part of the slightly leftfield wave of new-pop that is rising up and offering something more substantial for your fan dollar.
+Salt Cathedral do brush along a musical seam not a million miles away from more mainstream acts as Ellie Goulding but I see this Columbian duo more part of the slightly leftfield wave of new-pop that is rising up and offering something more substantial for your fan dollar.
 A wave which includes Lucy Mason, Polar Front and Seconds, pop which seems to come from a more underground point of departure, ticks all the right commercial boxes but offers something that still appeals to a more discerning, underground set.